hmlendea/nuciextensions/README.md

   - GetDisplayName()
     - Gets the value of the DisplayAttribute if it is defined, or the name of the enumeration item if it doesn't

+## File

+  - ExistsInPathVariable(string)
+    - Checks whether a file exists in any of the PATH environment variable's directories

 ## List

   - Shuffle()